 Inference Methods¶

-SCRIBE supports three inference backends that all share the same scribe.fit()
+SCRIBE supports four inference backends that all share the same scribe.fit()

 entry point.
 Choose the one that best fits your goals and computational budget.